percona/percona-server-mysql-operator/docs/enhancements/cross-site-replication/cross-site-replication.md

 ### 3.3 Key Observations

-1. **The cross-site channel always runs on the replica cluster's current primary.** Other replica pods receive data via in-cluster replication (GR or async).
-The operator's main correctness invariant is keeping the channel attached to whatever pod is currently primary.
+1. **The cross-site channel always runs on the replica cluster's current primary.** Other replica pods receive data via in-cluster replication.
+The operator's main correctness is in keeping the channel running on the current primary.
-2. **All cross-site state is per-cluster and recoverable from MySQL.** The operator stores no out-of-band state; on every reconcile it can rebuild its understanding from `SHOW REPLICA STATUS` plus the CR.
+2. **All cross-site state is per-cluster and recoverable from MySQL.** The operator can compute the state of replication just using `SHOW REPLICA STATUS` on every reconcile and rebuild its understanding.
 3. **The source side has no cross-site-specific reconciler logic.** A source is a cluster with exposed pods and a `replication` user; nothing in the CR explicitly marks it as a source.
-This keeps fan-out free and removes coupling between source and replica CRs.
-4. **MySQL's native auto-failover replaces operator-side primary discovery.** The replica reconciler never polls source endpoints to find a writable primary; MySQL's IO thread does that.
+4. **MySQL's native auto-failover replaces operator-side primary discovery.** The replica reconciler never polls source endpoints to find a writable primary; MySQL does that.
 5. **Bootstrap is user-driven.** The reconciler never invokes restore code paths.
 If the user mis-bootstraps the replica, MySQL itself rejects the IO thread on `START REPLICA` with a GTID-divergence error (typically MySQL error 1236); the operator surfaces that error verbatim.
 There is no operator-side pre-flight check.

 ---